feredean/node-api-starter/README.md

 # Copy the .env.example contents into the .env
 cat .env.example > .env

-# The STARTER_PATH env variable will be needed each time you run the API, be sure to persist it
-# If you decide to change the env variable name be sure to also change it in package.json build scripts
-export STARTER_PATH="$(pwd)/dist"

 # Run (development mode) the API on port 9100
 npm run watch